xnevs/surface-simplification/README.md

 [1] Edelsbrunner, Herbert, and John Harer.
 Computational topology: an introduction.
 American Mathematical Soc., 2010.

+## Dependencies

+NumPy and SortedContainers Python packages are required for `main.py`.
+Additionally, Matplotlib is required for `plot.py`.

 ## Running

 The main simplification algorithm is implemented in `main.py'.